Dhani Prem: Political and social career

 Prem spent three years in Edinburgh and the rest in Birmingham and worked as a general practitioner among the British working class.
 During this period, he published a booklet based on the Indian freedom movement, Indian National Congress which was released in 1945.
 He joined the Labour Party and became involved with the British Medical Association.
 In 1946, he contested the Birmingham council elections and was elected from Great Barr constituency representing Labour Party, the first person of Asian origin to become a councilor in Birmingham, a post he held through two elections till 1950.
 Apart from being a councilor, he was a member of the Health Committee and the Committee for Mental Hospitals.
 He was also involved with the issue of immigrants when the influx of immigrants began in the early 1950s.
 He founded the Indian Immigrant Council in 1953 to assist the immigrants to integrate themselves into British mainstream.
 When the Ugandan immigrants started to arrive in the 1960s, he established the Uganda Relief Trust and became its trustee.
 The immigrant issue was one of the main themes of his 1964 election contest.

 In the 1955, Prem founded the Commonwealth Welfare Council composed of bus conductors in the wake of racial discrimination of two bus conductors by the trade unionists in West Bromwich and Birmingham.
 He also established an Indian Advisory Council for the UK for assisting the Indian immigrants to the UK.

 He dissociated himself from the Labour Party in 1968 in protest against the expulsion of Kenyans Asians and joined the Liberal Party, becoming a member of their National Council.

-He contested two elections in Coventry South as a Liberal Party candidate in 1970 and 1974 but both the attempts were unsuccessful.
+He contested the February 1974 general election in Coventry South East as a Liberal Party candidate but was unsuccessful.
 He also published a book in 1965, The Parliamentary Leper: a history of colour prejudice in Britain detailing the racial issues in Britain.

 Prem was the president of the Asian Conference, a society of the Indian, Pakistani and Bangladeshi immigrants in the UK.
 He was associated with the Race Relations Council of Birmingham as a member and was the chairman of the Midlands India League and the Finance subcommittee of the Coleshill Group of Hospitals.
 He also set up a trust for the education of young women and a primary health centre in his home town of Aligarh.
 His efforts were reported behind the establishment of a local radio station and served as an advisor to the British Broadcasting Corporation for their Asian programmes.

 Prem was also involved in a controversy when he advocated for the sterilization of coloured wives to protect the country from the proliferation of coloured people.
 He urged the local health authorities to implement the plan.
 Sterilization was a birth control method practised in India at that time but the suggestion invited widespread criticism in England.